 What we do

-The Financial Ombudsman Service resolves complaints between UK financial businesses and their consumers.
 We’ve been sorting out complaints between financial businesses and their customers since we were set up by Parliament in 2001.
 Our service is free for consumers, and every year well over 1 million people contact us, asking for our help to sort things out.
-We're fair and impartial and have legal powers to make decisions, but we're free to consumers and we're quite informal - so most of what we do is over the phone or by email, rather than lengthy letters or meetings.
+We're fair, impartial and have legal powers to make decisions, but we're free to consumers and we're quite informal - so most of what we do is over the phone or by email, rather than lengthy letters or meetings.

 People who work for us as Ombudsmen come from diverse backgrounds, but they tend to have: